kubernetes/website/content/en/blog/_posts/2020-01-21-csi-ephemeral-inline-volumes.md

 persistent memory (PMEM), a new kind of local storage that is provided by [Intel® Optane™ DC Persistent Memory](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html).
-Such storage is useful as persistent data storage as well as ephemeral scratch space.
+Such memory is useful both as persistent data storage (faster than normal SSDs) and as ephemeral scratch space (higher capacity than DRAM).

 Therefore the support in Kubernetes 1.16 was extended:
 * Kubernetes and users can determine which kind of volumes a driver